image: Ian Breakwell & Mike Leggett, ‘Unword’, 1970 & 2003, black & white video still

 He studied at the West of England College of Art in Bristol, and programmed at the Bristol Arts Centre in the late 1960s.
 His work was shown at Arnolfini on several occasions through the 1970s and 80s, in both solo and group exhibitions.
-In this anniversary presentation, in Gallery 5 we are showing part of the Continuous Diary project, which Breakwell is best known for (and which was the focus of his 1977 exhibition at Arnolfini); Carry More Home It’s Smart to be Greedy, which was commissioned by Arnolfini for the digital newscaster outside the Bristol Hippodrome, as part of the exhibition On Site (also 1977); while in the Dark Studio we are showing UNWORD (1969/2003), a film created with Mike Legget from a series of performance pieces of the same name, partly shot in Bristol.
+In this anniversary presentation, in Gallery 5 we are showing part of the Continuous Diary project, which Breakwell is best known for (and which was the focus of his 1977 exhibition at Arnolfini); Carry More Home It’s Smart to be Greedy, which was commissioned by Arnolfini for the digital newscaster outside the Bristol Hippodrome, as part of the exhibition On Site (also 1977); while in the Dark Studio we are showing UNWORD (1969/2003), a film created with Mike Leggett from a series of performance pieces of the same name, partly shot in Bristol.

-This is accompanied in the Reading Room by a display of material from Arnolfini’s archive, giving insight into how Breakwell’s work was presented at received in Bristol at the time, and responses by young artists working in Bristol today.
+This is accompanied in the Reading Room by a display of material from Arnolfini’s archive, giving insight into how Breakwell’s work was presented and received in Bristol at the time, and responses by young artists working in Bristol today.

-Part of Arnolfini at 60, a programme celebrating Arnolfini’s 60th anniversary in 2021.
+The Ian Breakwell content is part of Arnolfini at 60, a programme celebrating Arnolfini’s 60th anniversary in 2021.

 Presented in association with Anthony Reynolds Gallery.